-The benefits of outsourcing some or all of your IT needs to a managed services provider (MSP) are clear.
-But when it comes time to determine the cost of Managed IT Services for your organization, the answer isn’t always so obvious.
+The advantages of outsourcing your IT requirements to a managed services provider (MSP) are clear.
+However, calculating the cost of Managed IT Services for your organization may not always be so straightforward.

 The average cost for Managed IT Services can vary depending on your organization’s needs, goals, the current makeup of your IT team and the status of your infrastructure.